beyond88/todoister/README.md

 # todoister
-This a very simple and classy to-do list to make your life well-planned.
+This a very simple and classy to-do list maker to make your life well-planned.